chunglee-ochieze/TreeStructure/README.md

 # TreeStructure

-This is a simple Balanced Tree Structure console app implementation in .NET5.
+This is a simple Perfect Tree Structure console app implementation in .NET5.

-Run console app and specify the intended depth of the balanced tree.
+Run console app and specify the intended depth of the perfect tree.

-Application constructs the balanced tree, then positions the elements to form a perfect binary tree.
+Application constructs the perfect tree, then positions the elements to form a perfect binary tree.

 While forming the perfect binary tree, one of the leaf nodes is deliberately allowed to bear a zero value.